 So not only do we have to start to prepare ourselves with winter jumpers, wellies and gloves, we have to think about making our homes warm and cosy.
 It’s an essential!
 After being exposed to the elements, the last thing you want is a cold and uninviting abode.

-Therefore, take a look at the following hints and tips to ensure you stay warm this winter.
+Take a look at the following hints and tips to ensure you stay warm this winter.

 Keep the cold out and the warmth in